juanpallotta/LPP/README.md

 # !
 IF THERE IS NO OVERLAP FILE: VERLAP_FILE MUST BE SET AS: "-"
 # !
 IF THERE IS    OVERLAP FILE: OVERLAP_FILE MUST BE SET WITH THE FULL PATH
 # OVERLAP_FILE =

+# LASER-BIN-OFFSET (OR TRIGGER-DELAY OR ZERO-BIN)
+# ARRAY: ONE PER CHANNEL
+indxOffset = 2 , 3 , 7 , 5 , 8 , 2 , 9 , 2 , 2 , 2 , 2 , 2

+# BACKGROUND CORRECTION METHOD = AUTO/FIT/MEAN/NO_BKG
+BkgCorrMethod = AUTO
+# NUMBER OF BINS USED FOR BACKGROUND CALCULATION (TAKEN FROM THE TAIL OF THE LIDAR SIGNAL)
+nBinsBkg = 1000
+nBiasRes_Auto = 1000

 # NUMBER OF FILES (EVENTS) THAT WILL BE AVERAGED INTO A SINGLE LIDAR SIGNAL
 numEventsToAvg_PDL1 = 10